ikinsella/squall/README.md

 # Squall
-Library for performing multi-voxel pattern analysis on spark clusters.
+Library to perform fMRI analysis on HTC systems